mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="take_pix_"></a>
 ### Capture this moment

-* By whatever method you chose, log your weight today.
+* Log today's weight.
+The journey starts today.

 * Take 'before' pictures, even though you may not be thrilled with your shape today.
 You _will_ regret not having them later, trust me.
 Take one set of street clothes, another in underwear.
-Do not get rid of those clothes before you hit your target weight :-)
+Do not get rid of those clothes before you hit your target weight, if ever. :-)

 <a name="weigh_and_log"></a>
-### Weigh and log before you eat
+### Weigh and log food before you eat

 With whatever diet / way of eating you choose, the key idea is that you _must_ eat fewer calories than you consume.
 This is called _deficit_.
 Walking and sports can add to this deficit, but if you're taking in more than you burn you will gain weight.